et7ad/esp_athan/README.md

 ### 1.1 Power‑up and Wi‑Fi

 - On first power‑up the device tries to connect to the Wi‑Fi and fails (no credentials yet).
 It then starts a temporary access point called `AthanFallbackHotspot`.
+The corresponding password is `athan404`.
 - Connect to that network from your phone or laptop.
 A captive portal should open automatically; if not, visit `http://192.168.4.1`.
 - Choose your home Wi‑Fi SSID, enter the password, and save.
 The device will reboot and connect to your Wi‑Fi.
 - If Wi‑Fi is down it still shows time once it has synced at least once; it will retry and update prayer times automatically when it comes back.